indygriffiths/CompaqEasyAccessKeyboardDriver/README.md

 # Compaq Easy Access Keyboard Driver

+> [!CAUTION]
+> This repo was mainly a proof of concept while adding in the HID usage codes to [Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements), which should be used instead of this driver.
+No guarantees are made about the stability or security of this driver.

 A DriverKit project that re-maps certain Compaq media keys to their macOS equivalents, adapted from the [Apple sample code](https://developer.apple.com/documentation/hiddriverkit/handling_keyboard_events_from_a_human_interface_device)

 This came about after picking up a Compaq keyboard with various media keys.
 The keyboard works when used with a USB-PS/2 adapter, but several of the media keys don't work or perform the wrong action.
 This driver listens for events processed by that USB-PS/2 adapter and changes the event triggered by the key press to the correct one.